ndporter/open-qualitative-research-qualcoder/episodes/03-best-practices-for-qualitative-coding.md

 ## Deductive coding

-Deductive codes are applied in much the same way as inductive codes, but their development typically takes place earlier in the process, ideally even before data collection, because the tags and themes reflect the theory and hypotheses the study is designed to test.
+Deductive codes are applied much the same way as open codes, but development takes place earlier, ideally before data collection, because tags and themes reflect theories and hypotheses the study is designed to test.

-MORE
+FIND A THEORETICAL FRAMEWORK IN MANNHEIMER FROM BEFORE MANNHEIMER AND APPLY

 Like inductive and deductive reasoning, the separation between inductive and deductive coding is rarely complete.
 As a researcher, how closely you adhere to a single reasoning or coding model will likely depend on personal research questions and values, as well as norms in the fields where the research will be shared.

 ## Axial coding

+Most qualitative projects require more than one round of coding for a few reasons:

+1. The first documents rarely highlight every relevant theme.
+Themes and language important in later interviews may still be reflected in early interviews but less obvious before the theme was brought to the researcher's attention.
+Revisiting early interviews supports consistent code application.
+2. Multiple coders may use tags in slightly different ways, which eventually need to be adjusted to a consistent scheme.
+3. Key relationships between codes may only become obvious once initial codes are considered, leading to consolidation or the development of new tags as researchers become more familiar with the documents and themes.
+4. When coding in vivo, people may use language differently and multiple phrases may represent a single idea.

+MORE

 ::: keypoints